Docs

 Reading and Writing Values

-Use the value() method to both read and write signal values:
+Use the get() method to read signal values and set() to write them:

 Source code